 At small fixed worksites, the entire site should be inspected at one time.
 And even for the smallest worksite, inspections should be done at least quarterly.
 If the small worksite uses hazardous materials or involves hazardous procedures or conditions that change frequently, inspections should be done more often.

-A consistently effective safety inspection will follow a procedure based on the inventory of hazards specific to the workplace.
+A consistently effective safety inspection will follow a procedure based on an inventory of hazards specific to the workplace.
 The inventory will include the hazard prevention actions and controls designed to reduce or eliminate worker exposure.
 Some important points to remember include:

 From your reading earlier, you already know that the safety committee may be responsible for conducting regular safety inspections.
 But that is where it ends, and that should not be.
 Supervisors and other employees should be conducting safety inspections on a regular basis.